rparkins999/CalendarTrigger/README.md

 This program is a generalisation of RemiNV/CalendarMute.

 It is open source, free, and does not display adverts or pester you for a donation.
 This will never change as long as I am maintaining it.
-If you want to report a problem, please enable logging and provide a log file.
+If you want to report a problem, please enable logging and provide a log file and a settings file.

 This is the screen displayed when you start up the UI
 ![CalendarTrigger](./assets/StartScreen.png)